openthread/openthread/src/cli/README.md

 ### nat64 configuredcidr

-Get the configured NAT64 CIDR.
+Gets the configured IPv4 CIDR in the NAT64 translator.

 This command is only available when device enables NAT64 translator.